 Crumlin Road Gaol has always been a popular attraction for many tourists alike, it is especially popular during the night of Halloween as the prison is rumoured to be haunted (with quite a lot of pictures of ghosts mind you).

-So if you’re quite faint of heart then I’d say leave the scary tour for those who are looking to indulge themselves into the famous ghost stories of the inmates.
-Although there are regular tours which take place throughout the year which explore the interesting history of the gaol.
+So, if you’re pretty faint of heart, I’d say leave the scary tour for those looking to indulge themselves in the famous ghost stories of the inmates.
+However, regular tours take place throughout the year, exploring the exciting history of the gaol.

-However, if that’s not your cup of tea then try some of the amazing food at Cuffs Bar and Restaurant located at the gaol. (personal experience, the food there is 10/10).
-However, you might be kind of uncomfortable eating food in a place where people were once executed but honestly, the food is worth it.
+However, if that’s not your cup of tea, try some fantastic food at Cuffs Bar and Restaurant at the gaol. (personal experience, the food there is 10/10).
+However, you might be kind of uncomfortable eating food in a place where people were once executed, but honestly, the food is worth it.

 The Movie Starred Up

-The Award-winning British Film chose the Crumlin Road Gaol as a filming location for different scenes.
-The prison played the perfect backdrop for the film which includes rising star, Jack O’Connell.
-The main areas used in filming were the cells, corridors and the courtyards.
+The Award-winning British Film chose the Crumlin Road Gaol as its filming location for different scenes.
+The prison provided the perfect backdrop for the film, which also featured rising star Jack O’Connell.
+The main areas used in filming were the cells, corridors, and courtyards.

-Although you won’t be able to access some of the parts of the gaol featured in the movie, however, the experience of the prison alone will be enough to make up for this.
+Although you won’t be able to access some of the parts of the gaol featured in the movie, the prison experience alone will be enough to compensate for this.

-Crumlin road gaol is quite easy to find if you’re looking for it, it is at 53 – 55 Crumlin Road Belfast, County Antrim, BT14 6ST.
-This should lead you right to it on google maps.
+Crumlin Road gaol is relatively easy to find.
+It is at 53 – 55 Crumlin Road Belfast, County Antrim, BT14 6ST.
+This should lead you to it on Google Maps.

 Planning a trip?
 Visit the attraction’s website to see what’s on!